raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: scikit-learn
 ---

 `scikit-learn` is a set of simple and efficient tools for data mining and data analysis that are accessible to everybody, and reusable in various contexts.
-It is designed to interoperate with `numpy`, `scipy`, and `matplotlib`.
+It is designed to work with `numpy`, `scipy`, and `matplotlib`.

 #### Documentation